-- 821 Redwork: Embroidery item made with a single color of floss such as "Redwork," using red floss.
+- 1 Redwork: Embroidery item made with a single color of floss.
+Redwork uses red floss.
 Must use the stem stitch and have an embroidered area equivalent to 3" x 3" or larger. - 822 Stamped Cross Stitch: Cross stitched design stamped (printed/drawn) on plain woven fabric and have an embroidered area equivalent to 3" x 3" or 2" x 16: border or larger.